MehmetGalioglu/Resume/README.md

 # Projects

 In this project, I designed a test automation to execute end to end testing of DemoQA Bookstore Application using ***Cucumber BDD Framework*** and ***POM Design Pattern***.
 In the first part of the project, I sent Api requests to create a user and add some books to the user account.
 In the second part, Api responses are verified over the UI of the application.
-In this project every change can be contoroled over the cucumber steps.
+In this project every change can be controled over the cucumber steps.
 Therefore it is a scalable and sustainable project.

   ***[End to end testing of DemoQA Bookstore Application](https://github.com/MehmetGalioglu/E2ETestingOfTheBookStoreApplication)***